Alexandria woman bitten by shark while vacationing in Florida

-ALEXANDRIA — An Alexandria woman was bitten by a shark while vacationing in Florida, according to a report by WTHR, The Herald Bulletin's newsgathering partner.
+ALEXANDRIA — Soaking up Florida's sun, sand and surf, an Alexandria woman never imagined she would be bitten by a shark.

-Scared to death and bleeding, Kathy Garringer ran from the water to her fiancé, who rushed her to the ER last Sunday.
+Scared to death and bleeding, she ran from the water to her fiancé, who rushed her to the emergency room last Sunday.

-Garringer and her fiancée', Mark Collett, were vacationing on a Jacksonville, Fla., beach.
+Garringer and her fiancée', Mark Collett, were vacationing on a Jacksonville, Florida beach.
 She was jumping the waves.

 Then she saw the shark's dorsal fin.